-I didn’t want to ruin Dave and Dustin’s walk to the top so I insisted that was fine, that I’d just head back to the car and wait for them there, that my ankle was getting so much better already.
+I didn’t want to ruin Dave’s walk to the top so I insisted that was fine, that I’d just head back to the car and wait for them there, that my ankle was getting so much better already.

 I waited until they were out of sight before shuffling behind a sign and bursting into tears.
 I was in so much pain.
 My ankle was throbbing.
 I couldn’t put any weight on it.
 We’d only managed to walk for five minutes from where we’d parked the car but it took me over half an hour to hobble back.